infominer33/infominer33.github.io/_posts/2019-06-26-using-minimal-mistakes.md

 ### CSS - Stylesheets

 At the moment, I'm quite CSS agnostic.
-One things at a time..
-However, you might be interested in working on it.
+One thing at a time..
+However, if you wanted to add a little style to the page, I might not complain.
 This is how the sytlesheets are named \ organized.

 * [mmistakes.github.io/minimal-mistakes/docs/stylesheets/](https://mmistakes.github.io/minimal-mistakes/docs/stylesheets/)
 The theme’s assets/css/main.css file is built from several SCSS partials located in _sass/ and is structured as follows: